Needingworth: Culture and community

 There is only one shop, currently a 'One Stop', which is also a Post Office on the Needingworth high street.
 There are also two pubs (not including the Ferry Boat Inn in Holywell) in Needingworth, The Pike and Eel and The Queen's Head.

 There is a Church-of-England primary school, a village hall with bowls club and various good walks in the area.
 Also tennis courts.

 The Villager is the local newsletter of the area, a copy of which is delivered free to every household in the parish of Holywell-cum-Needingworth.

+The drama club is the Wellworth Players, a long established amateur theatre club taking their name from Needingworth and Holywell.
+They have won several awards for their plays and pantomimes.
+These events are staged in Needingworth Village Hall.

+This is the only settlement in the world to carry the name Needingworth.

+Famous residents include Ambrose Nicholas, a former Lord Mayor of London.

 The quarry

 There is a significant aggregate extraction operation based just to the east of Needingworth.
 The quarry will be turned into wetland with the co-operation of the RSPB.
 The resulting 600 ha wetland will constitute 50% of the UK's reedbed target.

 Bus services

 There are two bus routes serving the village;